-- You'll be flying on small planes, and luggage weight limits are strictly enforced -- usually around 15 pounds per person for a checked bag and 10 pounds for a carry-on.
+- You'll be flying on small planes, and luggage weight limits are strictly enforced -- usually between 15 and 30 pounds per person for a checked bag and 10 pounds for a carry-on.
 You can purchase a pricier ticket to grant yourself a heavier weight limit; otherwise, you'll pay per-pound overage fees.

 - Expect bumpy flights and schedule changes because of frequent storms, which are common in tropical countries.
 (Rains that are a breeze for a large aircraft to handle can often ground a small plane.)
 Make sure you leave ample time between domestic and international flights.